dictation-toolbox/aenea/README.rst

 1) Copy config.py.example to config.py.
 Edit to suit.
 The default assumes you are using a host-only adapter for the VM which is NOT the default.
 Note that the HOST/PORT here must work with those specified in the client-side config (in most cases they will need to be identical).

 2) Install the dependencies.
-Versions I used are in parentheses; you don't need these exact versions for it to work.
-Install jsonrpclib (0.1.3), xdotool (3.20140213.1), and xsel (1.2.0; optional but recommended).
+Versions I used are in parentheses for reference; you probably don't need these exact versions for it to work.
+Install jsonrpclib (0.1.3), xdotool (3.20140213.1), xsel (1.2.0; optional but recommended), and yapsy (1.10.223-1; optional but recommended if you want server-side plugin support).
 Some window managers (xmonad) may require you to enable extended window manager hints for getcontext to work properly.
 On Awesome, it works out of the box.

+3) Edit the server's config.py.example to specify the host and port it should listen on.

-3) Run server_x11.py.
+4) Run server_x11.py.
 Specify -d if you want it to daemonize; default is to run in foreground.

-4) In a separate terminal (or the same one if you daemonized), cd to the linux_x11 dir and run test_client.py.
+5) In a separate terminal (or the same one if you daemonized), cd to the linux_x11 dir and run test_client.py.
 This should type out some text like AABB and a dict describing the context of your terminal, move the mouse around, right click and drag, etc, to test it's all working.
 I tried not to make it too invasive but just in case, best not have anything you care about on screen!
 If this works, then the server is operational and accepting commands from clients.

-5) Once the server is running, copy aenea/client/_hello_world_aenea.py into MacroSystem and restart Dragon.
-You should see the text 'Aenea: Successfully connected to server.' in the Natlink window.
-Pull up a window on the Linux host and try saying 'test hello world remote grammar'.
-The text 'Aenea remote setup operational' should be typed into the active window on the Linux host.
+No point trying to get it to work with Dragon and the VM until it can accept local commands!

 Server (Windows)
 ~~~~~~~~~~~~~~~~